amchelle/amchelle.github.io/_posts/2023-01-15-sourdough-sandwich-bread.md

 ### 7. Proof (second rise)

 Grease the inside of your loaf pan and set it at the top of your dough.
 Gently shape the dough into a rectangle and pull the dough to the width of your loaf pan.
 Roll up the dough and place seam side down in loaf pan.
-Cover with a damp dishtowel and let sit for about 4 hours.
+Cover with a damp dish towel and let sit for about 4 hours.

 ![Shape](/images/sandwich_shape.jpg)